The GUI must be used on a PC running Windows 7, Windows XP SP1 (or later releases), or Windows 2000 SP4 (or later releases).

 You can use either the service port interface or the management interface to access the GUI.
 We recommend that you use the service-port interface.
 Click Help at the top of any page in the GUI to display online help.
 You might need to disable your browser’s pop-up blocker to view the online help.

 The Configuration Wizard—After initial configuration of the IP address and the local username/password or auth via the authentication server (privilege 15 needed), the wizard provides a method to complete the initial wireless configuration.
 Start the wizard through Configuration -> Wizard and follow the nine-step process to configure the following:

 The Monitor tab:

-Displays summary details of controller, clients, and access points.
+Displays summary details of switch, clients, and access points.

 Displays all radio and AP join statistics.